 Macarons are said to be a rage of the 21st Century and seem to be "The Gift" to present at a wedding or a special event.
-Initiated to fame by the French Cuisine, these delicate bites of goodness are light, airy and simply melt in your mouth.
+These delicate bites of goodness, popularised by French cuisine, are light and airy.
+They simply melt in your mouth.

-The perfect French Macaron is dry at the touch and soft and gooey from the center.
+The perfect French macaron is dry to the touch and soft and gooey in the center.

-Macarons are round circles, two pieces glued together with a thin film of sticky jam, jelly or ganache.
-My creation is to stick it with a cream cheese (It does taste just as divine) and an exclusive to Niloufer's Kitchen.
+Macarons are round circles, two pieces glued together with a thin film of sticky jam, jelly, or ganache.
+My creation is to stick it with cream cheese (it does taste just as divine) and is exclusive to Niloufer's Kitchen.

-Basically macarons are made up of egg whites, sugar and almonds.
-Later on other European nations like The Netherlands and the United Kingdom substituted almonds with coconut.
-This makes them chewier but are not as airy and light.
-These are called Macaroons.
+Basically, macarons are made up of egg whites, sugar, and almonds.
+Later on, other European nations, like the Netherlands and the United Kingdom, substituted almonds with coconut.
+This makes them chewier, but it also makes them less airy and light.
+These are called macaroons.
 They even changed the shape to a conical wavy mound to differentiate!
-Perhaps saving themselves from the 'whip' of the Culinary World for imitation?
+Perhaps they are saving themselves from the 'whips' of the culinary world for imitation.

-Most cookery schools courses on preparing Macarons but they are not as intimadating as they look and following the step by step instructions can bring you success the first time round.
-You find them in every colour, flavour and edible filling possible.
-All major cities of culinary standing has at least one "Macaron Shop" worth its reputation.
-Toronto, Paris, London, Montreal and Florence having been on my tried and tested list so far.
+Most cookery schools offer courses on preparing macarons, but they are not as intimidating as they look, and following the step-by-step instructions can bring you success the first time round.
+You can find them in every colour, flavour, and edible filling possible.
+All major cities of culinary standing have at least one "macaron shop" worth its reputation.
+So far, Toronto, Paris, London, Montreal, and Florence have been on my tried and tested list.

 |Fill them with cream cheese, mango or saffron flavour|